Assistant Professor of Biology

 Ecological sustainability in rural landscapes - examining the role of forest, grassland, and wetland habitats in carbon sequestration/valuation and biodiversity conservation within Beaver County.
 (PI: Glynnis Hood, Co-PIs myself and Glen Hvenegaard)

-My MSc student, Raiany Silva, is exploring restoration of wetland areas degraded by off-highway-vehicle use in Eagle Point Blue Rapids near Drayton Valley, AB.
+My MSc student, Raiany Silva, explored restoration of wetland areas degraded by off-highway-vehicle use in Eagle Point Blue Rapids near Drayton Valley, AB.
 She successfully defended her MSc in January 2019.

 vegetation on petroleum well sites.
 Remote Sensing.
 9(5), 413 (Open Access).
 Link

 Quideau SA, McIntosh ACS, Norris CE, Lloret E, Swallow MJB, Hannam K. 2016.
 Extraction and analysis of microbial phospholipid fatty acids in soils.
 Journal of Visualized Experiments.LINK

 McIntosh ACS, Macdonald SE, Quideau S. 2016.
 Diverse understory plant communities are linked to fine-scale above- and below-ground heterogeneity within mature lodgepole pine forests.
 Plos ONE.
 Available HERE.
 Data are also available for download HERE.

 Solymos, P, Morrison SF, Kariyeva J, Schieck J, Haughland DL, Azeria E, Cobb T, Hinchliffe R, Kittson J, McIntosh A, Narwani T, Pierossi P, Roy M, Sandybayev T, Boutin S, Bayne E. 2015.
 Data and information management for the monitoring of biodiversity in Alberta.
 Wildlife Society Bulletin.
 39(3):472-479.
 Available HERE